CivicSpleen/metaeditor/README.md

 # metaeditor
-A Django application for eidting metadata of public datasets.
+A Django application for editing metadata of public datasets.